-These datasets constitute a secondary set of outputs from the Northeast Fishing Effects Model (Fishing Effects).
+These datasets constitute the primary outputs of the Northeast Fishing Effects Model (Fishing Effects).
 The model combines seafloor data (sediment type, energy regime) with fishing effort data and parameters related to the interactions between fishing gear and seafloor habitats to generate percent habitat disturbance estimates in space and time.
 The model differentiates six types of bottom-tending fishing gears: trawl, scallop dredge, clam dredge, longline, gillnet, and trap.
 Data inputs and outputs to Fishing Effects are gridded at a 5 km by 5 km resolution, except for cells along the edge of the domain which are clipped to the coastline or Exclusive Economic Zone boundary and are therefore smaller.
 The model outputs are monthly estimates of percent seabed habitat disturbance for each of these six gear types, by grid cell, from 1996-2017.
+There is also a combined output where all fishing effort across the six gear types is run through the model at once, and the outputs are monthly percent disturbance by grid cell across all bottom-tending gears.
+Note that while there are types of trawls, longlines, and gillnets that are fished off bottom, those are excluded from modeling efforts.

 Generally, the model domain extends north to south from the U.S./Canadian border to the N.C./S.C. border.
-While the base grid extends inshore to offshore from the coastline to the Exclusive Economic Zone boundary, the intrinsic vulnerability outputs extend only to the shelf break because this is the limit of fishing activity with bottom-tending gears in the northeast region.
+While the base grid extends inshore to offshore from the coastline to the Exclusive Economic Zone boundary, the percent disturbance outputs extend only to the shelf break because this is the limit of fishing activity with bottom-tending gears in the northeast region.
 This is important because disturbance metrics summarized at the scale of the region rely on the total model footprint as the denominator, and these estimates are not meaningful percentages if total disturbance is reported over large areas that are not fished.